pigskin/kodi-gamepass/README.md

 ## Release names ##

 Want a release to be named after your player/coach of choice?
-Contribute to the project in some way (code, art, debugging, beer, brazen -- yet effective -- flattery), and we'll gladly name a future release after them.
+Contribute to the project in some way (code, art, debugging, beer, brazen — yet effective — flattery, etc), and we'll gladly name a future release after them.

 ## Roadmap ##

 A rough roadmap follows:

 * Continue work towards feature completeness
-* Work on a Game Rewind branch -- this work will determine whether Game Rewind needs to be its own add-on, and (if so) how much code can be shared between the two add-ons (and refactor the code to accomodate).
+* Work on a Game Rewind branch.
+This work will determine whether Game Rewind needs to be its own add-on, and (if so) how much code can be shared between the two add-ons (and refactor the code to accomodate).
 * Once Game Rewind support is in master and reasonably stable, begin work on a